Updated September 07, 2021

 What Safety Precautions Must An Employer Provide?

 Due to the diverse set of occupations that OSHA governs, the rules for employers are rather broad.

 - An employer must maintain conditions or adopt practices reasonably necessary and appropriate to protect workers on the job.
 For an animal sanctuary, this could have broad applications from ensuring that loft ladders are safe and secure, to ensuring that there are unobstructed and obvious exit paths out of all structures in case of emergencies.

 - An employer must be familiar with and comply with standards applicable to their establishments.
 OSHA has standards for many different kinds of organizations and establishments, including for those that interact with animals (though nothing specifically outlined for the compassionate care of A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies.).
 You should likely be aware of OSHA standards for agricultural environments as a starting point at your sanctuary.
-If you are unsure of what standards your specific organization may have to consider for safety, OSHA has a free handbook that you can reference.
+If you are unsure of what standards your specific organization may have to consider for safety, OSHA has a free handbook for small businesses that you can reference.

 - An employer must ensure that employees have access to and use protective equipment when necessary to protect their safety and health.
 For a sanctuary, this may mean providing things such as Tyvek suits and rubber gloves for handling ill residents in isolation or providing helmets and face protection if employees are engaged in construction activities.
 Please note that during the current pandemic, providing PPE for employees such as masks, as well as following social distancing is also something to consider carefully.

 What Would OSHA Consider A Hazard At A Sanctuary?

 If OSHA does not specifically list a specific scenario or situation as an unacceptable hazard in their guidelines, the general duty provision provides a framework of when administrators of the law would intervene to protect employees at a non-compliant organization.
 This framework includes four criteria that must be met:

 - There is a hazard